any attack based on information gained from the implementation of a computer system

 power attack

-In computer security, a side-channel attack is a type of security exploit that leverages information inadvertently leaked by a system—such as timing, power consumption, or electromagnetic or acoustic emissions—to gain unauthorized access … Wikipedia
+In computer security, a side-channel attack is a type of security exploit that uses information inadvertently leaked by a system—such as timing, power consumption, or electromagnetic or acoustic emissions—to gain unauthorized access … Wikipedia

 🌐